MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/client-scripting-best-practices.md

 ---
 # Best practices: Client scripting in model-driven apps

-These are some of the best practice tips you could consider while writing your JavaScript code for model-driven apps.
+The following are some of the tips you could consider while writing your JavaScript code for model-driven apps.

 ## Define unique JavaScript function names